Native AmericanUniquely Qualified For Indian Country

 To best represent their unique legal needs, Native American tribes and individuals require specialized legal counsel and government relationship services.
 At Kilpatrick Townsend, our Native American Practice Group has earned a national reputation preserving, promoting, and protecting tribal sovereignty.
-Anchored on both coasts in our Washington, D.C. and Seattle offices, our team consists of enrolled members and descendants of federally-recognized tribes, former tribal in-house counsel, and former government officials and counsel — including the first Native American to serve as a U.S. Ambassador — who are dedicated to empowering tribal governments.
+Anchored on both coasts in our Washington, D.C. and Seattle offices, our team is entirely dedicated to empowering tribal governments.
 Keenly aware of the unique legal status tribal nations enjoy, we build deep, lasting relationships with our tribal clients, while seeking innovative solutions for the complex legal issues facing Indian Country today.

 With the resources of a global law firm and the tailored approach of a boutique practice, our attorneys regularly collaborate across multiple practice areas and industries when handling complex, high-profile tribal matters.
 Our Washington, D.C. office and government relations colleagues provide us with direct access to national policy makers and regulatory agencies to strengthen government-to-government relationships.

 Kilpatrick Townsend is proud to provide comprehensive legal services and public policy advice and counsel to tribal governments.
 We serve on many Native American-related associations, councils, and committees; teach and speak nationally on tribal-related topics; and have won a number of prestigious awards — including consecutive tier-one ratings by Chambers USA and U.S. News - Best Lawyers® in Native American Law — for our dedication to the protection of tribal sovereignty.
 Our commitment to Indian Country means we never represent non-Indian interests against tribes.